Share the love

 The diagnosis of perimenopause can usually be made through a woman’s medical history, her menstrual history, as well as her signs and symptoms.

-If you keep asking yourself, “am I menopausal?” and you are experiencing troubling menopause symptoms, or if you’re experiencing these symptoms before 45 years of age, it is best to consult a GP or Gynaecologist.
+If you keep asking yourself, “Am I menopausal?” and you are experiencing troubling menopause symptoms, or if you’re experiencing these symptoms before 45 years of age, it is best to consult a GP or Gynaecologist.
 Both can help confirm whether your symptoms are indeed menopause symptoms, and can also order a blood test to measure your hormone levels, especially if you are less than 45 years old.
-However, it is imperative to note that hormone levels change throughout a woman’s cycle, and so this may not provide an accurate result without other possibilities taken into account.
+However, it is imperative to note that hormone levels change throughout a woman’s cycle, so this may not provide an accurate result without other possibilities taken into account.

 If your symptoms persist following prescribed treatments, or if you are unable to take HRT, your GP may also refer you to a menopause specialist.